vpavlenko/vpavlenko/README.md

 - https://chessnawk.vercel.app/

-I create bite-size programming tasks so that teachers can teach algorithmic thinking as early as with 10yo students.
+I create bite-size programming tasks so that teachers can teach algorithmic thinking as early as to 10yo students.
 In fact, some of it is possible with 7yo students.
 I talk about "repeat N times" loop, nested loops, conditions (if, and/or), variables and while loop.

 I teach JavaScript because I believe that school teaching should deeply integrate a conversation about modern interfaces, event handlers, data <-> UI, network requests, UI debugging etc.